rainsfordtm/conman/README.md

 but unparsed corpus, but now you want to know which of the approximately 20000 hits have a direct object.
 Luckily, you have a good dependency parser.

-+ ConMan, workflow 1:
++ Pass 1:
 	+ Import the data, probably with a TableImporter
 	+ Export the data using the ConllExporter.
-You may want to limit yourself to the "core context" to speed up the parsing process (see [section 7][7.
-Core Context]).
-Use CE_hit_end_token to add a special symbol or punctuation mark at the end of each hit so this can be recovered after parsing.
+	    + You may want to limit yourself to the "core context" to speed up the parsing process (see [section 7](7-core-context)).
+	    + Use `CE_hit_end_token` to add a special symbol or punctuation mark at the end of each hit so this can be recovered after parsing.
-	+ Also save your concordance by passing the '-s' flag on the command line.
+	+ Also save your concordance by passing the `-s` flag on the command line.
 + Next, run the parser on the Conll data.
 + Prepare a short Python script to identify whether or not a direct object is present from the Conll annotation.
-+ ConMan, workflow 2:
++ Pass  2:
 	+ Reload your original concordance from the .cnc file, i.e. no Importer necessary
 	+ Use the ConllImporter as the `other_importer` to import the tagged and lemmatized data as a second concordance.